23rd - 25th AUGUST 2019

-Jessica Foxley Unsigned was set up in 2010 by the Foxley family in Jessica’s
+Jessica Foxley Stages was set up in 2010 by the Foxley family in Jessica’s

 memory, to provide high profile performance opportunities for younger

 musicians.
-Now in its 9th year, the project forms an important part of the Great British Rhythm & Blues Festival.
+Now in its 10th year, the project forms an important part of the Great British Rhythm & Blues Festival.
 It has gone from strength to strength, attracting younger musicians of a very high standard from across the UK.
-In 2018, the project’s organisers, Jessica Foxley Music Projects, will invite four outstanding, but as yet unsigned, younger acts to play sets on the two main stages, the Hippodrome and the Muni, on Saturday and Sunday afternoon.
-This year, for the first time, successful Jessica Foxley Unsigned applicants will be allocated a longer slot so they can perform a full length set.
+In 2019, the project’s organisers, Jessica Foxley Music Projects, will invite four outstanding, under-the-radar, younger acts to play sets on the two main stages, the Hippodrome and the Muni, on Saturday and Sunday afternoon.

-An application form and full details about the Jessica Foxley Unsigned application terms and conditions can be found here: www.jessicafoxley.com/unsigned
+An application form and full details about the Jessica Foxley Stages application terms and conditions can be found here: www.jessicafoxley.com/stages